dmpe/terraform-provider-storagegrid/readme.md

 There are many differences.

-Among them, the most important given the access to the real-life NetApp StorageGrid, are Terraform **tests**.
+Among them, the most important given the access to the real-life NetApp StorageGRID, are Terraform **tests**.
 These make sure that this Terraform plugin has been tested and works actually.

 Unfortunately, there are far from ideal state and cannot be published completely - at this very moment - in this repository.

-For instance, they have dependancies to internal Vault system, and have other issues such as hardcoded URLs, etc.
+For instance, they have dependencies to internal Vault system, and have other issues such as hardcoded URLs, etc.

 At such, only a selected number of them is published, without a guarantee that they (will) work when executing them.